-Agile — Based on IMS Global’s adoption of the Internet Engineering Task Force (IETF) OAuth2 standard using private-public key pairs, to replace the unsupported OAuth 1.0a.
-Tools and platforms can leverage up-to-date OAuth2 libraries and common industry standard practices in their implementations, which accelerates their development.
+- Agile—Tools and platforms can leverage up-to-date OAuth 2.0 libraries and common industry standard practices in their implementations, which accelerates their development.

-Protected Launch — OAuth2 is an established industry model leveraging HTTPS (using TLS) encryption in place of the complex cryptographic signatures required in OAuth1.
-In addition, the enhanced IMS security model requires the use of JSON Web Tokens (JWT) for the OAuth2 message signing.
+- Protected Launch—OAuth 2.0 is an established industry model leveraging HTTPS (using TLS) encryption in place of the complex cryptographic signatures required in OAuth 1.0.

-Scalable — OAuth2 scales better, supporting separate roles and servers for authorization versus resource servers handling API calls.
+- Scalable—OAuth 2.0 scales better, supporting separate roles and servers for authorization versus resource servers handling API calls.

-Robust — OAuth2 libraries are actively maintained and a strong community of use and stability.
+- Robust—OAuth 2.0 libraries are actively maintained and a strong community of use and stability.

 A Simpler Upgrade Path

-More Secure than Custom, Non-LTI and older LTI Solutions
+More Secure than Custom, Non-LTI and Early LTI Versions

-To achieve IMS Certification and to maintain compliance, each tool must recertify at least annually and this process verifies the proper operation of the security and the data transfer processes against a conformance specification.
-Tools and platforms that pass LTI 1.3 certification have demonstrated operational compliance with OAuth2 and JWT message signing protocols.
+To achieve 1EdTech certification and to maintain compliance, each tool must recertify at least annually.
+This process verifies the proper operation of the security and the data transfer processes against a conformance specification.
+Tools and platforms that pass LTI 1.3 certification have demonstrated operational compliance with OAuth 2.0 and JWT message signing protocols.
 Non-standard or older implementations of LTI that use proprietary security schemes or OAuth 1.0 variations have known risks or vulnerabilities requiring much deeper, time-consuming security evaluations.
-LTI 1.3 and LTI Advantage certification provides the piece of mind to administrative and security officers alike.
+LTI 1.3 and LTI Advantage certification provides peace of mind to administrative and security officers alike.